-DGBP funding is available for activities of non-commercial partners in the partnership and for specifically defined activities of the commercial partners, including feasibility studies, training and certain expenses for testing new equipment.
+DGBP funding is available for activities of non-commercial partners in the partnership and for specifically defined activities of the commercial partners, including feasibility studies, training and certain expenses for experimental development.
 The DGBP grant can constitute maximum 75% of the total project budget.
 These rules are further explained in Section 2.